 - Preparing for emergencies – quick guide to preparing yourself, your business and your community

-- The Business Continuity Institute - an organisation which promotes high standards of business continuity
+- The Business Continuity Institute – an organisation promoting high standards of business continuity

 - Continuity Central – news and information about business continuity